 Participation in College-Sponsored Events

-Participation in official college events or activities, such as intramural sports or conference attendance, requires satisfactory academic standing with a 2.00 GPA and completion of a Class Release Form prior to departure.
+Participation in official college events or activities, such as intramural sports or conference attendance, requires satisfactory academic standing with a 2.00 GPA and a completed Class Release Form must be turned into the Office of the Registrar prior to departure.

 Students may repeat courses previously taken at the College to better their understanding or to improve their grades.
-A transcript shows that the course was repeated, but only the higher grade is used to compute the student’s Cumulative Grade Point Average (CGPA).
-Repeating or retaking a class can affect a student’s financial aid, please see repeat or retake in Financial Aid Policies.
+A transcript shows that the course was repeated, but only the higher grade is used to compute the student’s CGPA).
+Repeating or retaking a class can affect a student’s financial aid.
+(Please see repeat or retake in Financial Aid Policies.

 Satisfactory Academic Progress Policy (SAP)

 The Satisfactory Academic Progress Policy delineates requirements for satisfactory academic progress as well as guidelines for academic probation and academic suspension.
 They are:

 - Full-time students are placed on academic probation if, upon completion of 12 or more semester credit hours, they have a semester grade point average less than a “C” (2.0).
 If a student’s number of semester credit hours drops below 12 as a result of an IP grade, the student is still considered to be making satisfactory progress.

 - Part-time students who have accumulated 16 or more semester credit hours are placed on academic probation whenever a total of 11 or less semester credit hours of work have been attempted and a cumulative grade point average less than a “C” (2.0) or is earned.

 - The Satisfactory Progress Policy applies to part-time students who have not yet accumulated a minimum of 16 semester credit hours.

 - Students on academic probation may take no more than 12 credit hours per semester.